fishjtpcc1/javagae002/README.md

 cloneing a codenvy workspace stored as a github repo:
 * create blank project: git.init repo: remotes.add with ssh url from github sidebar: [merge error but repos appears aok]
-* do something new eg this: commit: push:
+* do something new eg this: commit: push: [success]